-The City shall refer a proposal to Fremantle Ports where a proponent seeks any significant variation to the development controls contained within this policy.
+Council shall refer a proposal to Fremantle Ports where a proponent seeks any significant variation to the development controls contained within this policy.

-Receipt of Referral Comments
+Receipt of referral comments

-Fremantle Port shall within 14 days of notification, advise the City of Fremantle of its assessment of a development proposal referred as per the requirements outlined above.
+Fremantle Port shall within 14 days of notification advise the City of Fremantle of its assessment of a development proposal referred as per the requirements outlined above.

-Clearance of Conditions of Development Approval
+Clearance of conditions of development approval

-In terms of conditions of development approval that arise from the requirements of this policy, the City shall require a building surveyor or suitably qualified structural engineer to certify that the requirements of the conditions have been fulfilled in accordance with the approved plans.
+In terms of conditions of development approval that arise from the requirements of this policy, Council shall require a building surveyor or suitably qualified structural engineer to certify that the requirements of the conditions have been fulfilled in accordance with the approved plans.